prometheus/prometheus/docs/querying/basics.md

 as stale, then no value is returned for that time series.
 If new samples are subsequently ingested for that time series, they will be returned as expected.

-A time series will go stale when they're no longer exposed / the target no longer exists.
-This effectively means that time series "disappears" from graphs at the times of their latest collected sample, and they will not show up in queries over a time interval they are marked stale.
+If no sample is found (by default) 5 minutes before a sampling timestamp, no value is returned for that time series at this point in time.
+This effectively means that time series "disappear" from graphs at times where their latest collected sample is older than 5 minutes or after they are marked stale.

 Staleness will not be marked for time series that have timestamps included in their scrapes.
 Only the 5 minute threshold will be applied in that case.